-Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
+Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Utilities - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 9, placing it in bottom 44%.
+It is currently ranked 6, placing it in top 38%.

 The DWA Utilities Technical Leaders Index identifies companies that are showing relative strength and are composed of at least 30 common stocks from a universe of approximately 3,000 common stocks traded on US exchanges.

 Expense ratios are an important factor in the return of an ETF and in the long term, cheaper funds can significantly outperform their more expensive counterparts, other things remaining the same.